The Leghorn Blows at Midnight: Plot

 Having never seen a pheasant, Henery asks Foghorn where he can find one.
 Foghorn, as only he can, points to Dawg's doghouse, telling Henery that a pheasant lives inside.
 Foghorn provides Henery with a glass cover and Henery walks into Dawg's house and slams it over him.
 Dawg runs out with the glass over him but is again constrained by his rope.
 With Dawg temporarily immobile, Foghorn returns with a set of golf clubs, placing a golf ball on the Dawg's nose.
 Foghorn swings, but hits Dawg instead of the ball, sending Dawg swinging tetherball-style around the tree to which his rope is tied.

 Foghorn then covers Henery with vanishing cream and Henery is led to believe that he is invisible.
 Henery, still under the impression that the Dawg is a pheasant, goes after him again, but when Dawg puts a mirror in front of Henery he realizes has been tricked again by Foghorn.
 Dawg chases Henery out of his doghouse but is again caught by the rope, and Foghorn returns with an accordion which he stuffs over the Dawg's head while playing the instrument.

 Henery is about to give up his hunt, but Foghorn, citing historical episodes, convinces Henery to resume his quest; when he marches straight into the doghouse, the Dawg explains to Henery that as a chicken hawk he should be after chicken and has Henery unhook his collar from his rope.
 He then lures Foghorn out pretending to be again constrained by his rope.
 Foghorn jumps over the fence with a hammer and a platter cover only to have Dawg grab the cover, plunge it over Foghorn's head and bang on it with the hammer.
 Angered at being "hornswaggled", Foghorn starts fighting with Dawg.

 The story closes with Henery standing next to a pot of boiling water rooting for both Foghorn and Dawg (still calling him "pheasant"), then turning to the audience saying, "I don't care who wins; I'll fricassee the loser".

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 2 Blu-ray.